realth000/gitsumu/README.md

 const alsoNotImportantName2 = ['git', 'abc'];
 ```

-Variable name is not important, the generated code will use the arg in annotaion `@CustomInfo()`:
+Variable name is not important, the generated code will use the arg in annotaion `@CustomInfo()` as variable's name.

 Generated code: